- 6-Minute Article

 Similarly, you can gradually rebalance a 401(k) account or other retirement plan during uncertain markets by directing new investment dollars into the asset class that has fallen below its target level.

 Though the stock market may be out of your control during economic downturns, it’s a good idea to take charge of your spending and reassess your retirement budget.

 First, add up anticipated expenses for the year, such as utilities, mortgage or rent, food, and insurance premiums.
 Then, subtract guaranteed sources of annual income in retirement, including any pension income, Social Security benefits, or annuity payments.
 The result is an estimate of the amount of money you will need to withdraw annually from your investment savings.
-You can use our Future Income Planner worksheet to guide you through this process.

-|Here’s an example of how it works:|
+|Here’s an example of how it works:

 While the 4% rule is a good starting point, work with your financial professional to calculate a withdrawal rate that’s tailored to your situation.
 Determining the right amount of money to withdraw can help ensure that your nest egg isn’t depleted too soon.

 The bucket system can help retirees determine if they will have enough cash to cover their expenses in the near future, allowing them to invest the rest of their money more aggressively for longer-term needs.